-LSC 305 Purchasing and Supply Management (3CH): This Course discusses the fundamentals of purchasing management, Purchasing technologies and techniques on supply chain management.

-While the focused of this course is on procurement and supply chain management, a concentration on contract management especially partnership contracts are discussed and analyzed.
+LSC 305 Purchasing and Supply Management (3CH): This course discusses the fundamentals of purchasing management, Purchasing technologies and techniques in supply chain management. this course focuses on procurement and supply chain management.
+Contract management especially partnership contracts and contractual negotiation techniques are discussed and analyzed.
+The course describes the different procurement criteria such as optimization based and valuebased procurement